Mustang Forums

 Recently I made a trip to my local track with a first timer.
 He has an 00GT with the basic mod's, gears, DR's, exhaust and a 150 shot of nitrous.
 He is a friend of my son

 and has been hesitant to race at the track.
 He was nervous that he would mess up in front of a crowd of strangers and that he would lose his races.
 I told him to choose a night and we would race together.
 I took him through the tech and registration process then we prepped our cars, finally we lined up and ran.
 He pulled through the staging lights and waited, I finally full staged figuring the starter was going to let us go even though he was five feet past the staging beams.
 They let us go and he reacted slowly but got through his first race.
-He ran about 6 times that night battling traction problems but he had a great time and ran a 12.35 @ 112.5 miles per hour on the nitrous.
+He ran about 6 times that night battling traction problems but he had a great time and ran a 12.35 @ 112.5 mph on the nitrous.
 He sat out and watched several rounds until I convinced him to get back at it.
 He was upset at not running more consistant and felt he should be faster.

 The point of this thread is to discuss what you should expect to get out of a trip to the track and how to better achieve your goals.